A mistake sends readers an unintended message that disproportionately,

-Proofreading is different from editing; it’s usually the last job before a document is published and mainly involves spotting typos and other minor errors.
+Proofreading is different from editing; it’s usually the last job before publication and mainly involves spotting typos and other minor errors.
 We are pleased to offer this service too.

 THE BENEFITS: A reputation for being credible, capable and trustworthy – if you look after the small things, you’re more likely to look after the big things too; and for academics, a higher chance of getting your papers accepted by peer-reviewed journals.